 Notification Requirements.
 A unitholder who sells any of his units is generally required to notify us in writing of that sale within 30 days after the sale (or, if earlier, January 15 of the year following the sale).
 A purchaser of units who purchases units from another unitholder is also generally required to notify us in writing of that purchase within 30 days after the purchase.
-Upon receiving such notifications, we are required to notify us of a purchase may, in some cases, lead to the imposition of penalties.
+Upon receiving such notifications, we are required to notify the IRS of that transaction and to furnish specified information to the transferor and transferee.
+Failure to notify us of a purchase may, in some cases, lead to the imposition of penalties.
 However, these reporting requirements do not apply to a sale by an individual who is a citizen of the United States and who effects the sale or exchange through a broker who will satisfy such requirements.

 Constructive Termination.
 We will be considered to have been terminated for tax purposes if there is a sale or exchange of 50% or more of the total interests in our capital and profits within a twelve-month period.
+For purposes of determining whether the 50% threshold is reached, multiple sales of the same interest are counted only once.
 A constructive termination results in the closing of our taxable year for all unitholders.
 In the case of a unitholder reporting on a taxable year other than a fiscal year ending December 31, the closing of our taxable year may result in more than twelve months of our taxable income or loss being includable in his taxable income for the year of termination.
-A constructive termination occurring on a date other than December 31 will result in us filing two tax returns (and unitholders receiving two Schedule K-1's) for one fiscal year and the cost of the preparation of these returns will be borne by all common unitholders.
+A constructive termination occurring on a date other than December 31 will result in us filing two tax returns (and unitholders receiving two Schedules K-1) for one fiscal year and the cost of the preparation of these returns will be borne by all common unitholders.
 We would be required to make new tax elections after a termination, including a new election under Section 754 of the Internal Revenue Code, and a termination would result in a deferral of our deductions for depreciation.
 A termination could also result in penalties if we were unable to determine that the termination had occurred.
 Moreover, a termination might either accelerate the application of, or subject us to, any tax legislation enacted before the termination.